How to overcome the 5 biggest challenges facing the frontline in 2021

 - Implement reskilling programs to provide new opportunities for existing employees.

-Safety is always a top priority, but this sentiment took on an entirely new meaning in 2020.
-Companies must maintain their renewed focus on frontline safety in 2021 and beyond.
-This starts with keeping personal protective equipment (PPE), physical distancing, plexiglass and other mitigating measures in place.
-Management must then go beyond the basics to protect people to the best of their ability and demonstrate their commitment to the frontline.
+Management must go beyond the basics to protect people to the best of their ability and demonstrate their commitment to the frontline.
 A comprehensive health and safety program should include tactics such as:

 - Ongoing reinforcement training to make sure people don’t develop bad habits.